 Generally, the indicators that make up the criteria complement each other, which facilitates the cross-checking of evidence to ensure the quality of the data.
-This review is done by the Corporate compliance coordinator.
+This review is done by the corporate compliance Officer.

 Irregularities found will be documented and will be part of the training for the evaluation team to avoid a repetition of the situation.